Add a little spice to your life, or at least your hummus. Let's start there. It's Hatch Chile Hummus!

 Salt and pepper to taste

-The night before hummus time, place ½ cup chickpeas in a large bowl and cover them with cold water at least twice their volume.
+The night before hummus time, place ½ cup chickpeas with ½ teaspoon baking soda in a large bowl and cover them with cold water at least twice their volume.
 Soak overnight.
+The chickpeas will double in volume.

-The next day, drain the chickpeas and put them in a medium saucepan with baking soda and cook for three minutes, constantly stirring.
-Add 3 cups water and bring to a boil.
-Skim off foam and cook for 20-40 minutes until very tender but not fall apart mush.
+The next day, drain and rinse the chickpeas and put them in a large pot with ½ teaspoon baking soda and cook for three minutes, constantly stirring.
+Add cold water to cover the chickpeas by at least 3 inches and bring to a boil.
+Skim off foam and cook for 1 hour until chickpeas are very tender and falling apart.

 Drain the chickpeas (reserve the cooking liquid) and put them in a food processor (reserve a few for garnish) with the chiles and puree.
 Then add lemon juice, tahini, garlic, cumin, olive oil and 3 tablespoons cooking liquid and puree until smooth.
 Add more liquid if needed to get desired texture.